emilie-v/Processing/README.md

 	Assignment - Finished

 ## 07 - Collision & Zombies
-	Assignment - wip
+	Assignment - wip, almost.

 ## 08 - Shooter Project
-	Group project & extras finished.
+	Assignment - Finished
+	Extracurriculars - Finished

 ## 09 - Clean Code
-	Still working, need another day or so to look over the code.
+	Still working, need some more time.
+Would like to catch up on the rest.

+## 10 - Game of Life
+	Not yet started